-10. How are central banks reacting to the higher inflation outlook?
+9. How is the Federal Reserve responding to the inflation outlook?

-- With economic data in the U.S. and Canada exceeding expectations, the amount of time it will take for these economies to fully heal from the pandemic has diminished.
-Both the Federal Reserve and the Bank of Canada (BoC) have responded to the inflow of positive data by upgrading their economic forecasts for this year and beyond. - For the Federal Reserve, its Summary of Economic Projections shows the median Fed voter sees the unemployment rate dropping below full employment in 2022 and believes core PCE inflation is poised to accelerate above 2% this year.
-Based on this outlook, the Fed will have met its broad policy mandate by the end of 2022 a year earlier than it previously predicted. - This economic outlook would typically imply that the Fed should start hiking its policy rate at the end of 2022.
-Though the Fed is hesitant to admit it, we have penciled in the first hike at that time.
-More importantly, market pricing reflects this likelihood, which feeds directing into government bond yields.
-By extension, we see the 10-year yield rising toward 2% by the end of the year, and eventually reaching roughly 2.40% next year (Chart 11).
+- With economic data exceeding expectations, the amount of time it will take the economy to fully heal from the pandemic has diminished.
+The Federal Reserve has responded to the inflow of positive data by upgrading its economic forecasts for this year and beyond. - The Federal Reserve's Summary of Economic Projections shows the median voting member's forecast for the unemployment rate dropping below its full employment estimate in 2022 and core PCE inflation accelerating above 2% this year.
+Based on this outlook, the Fed will have met its broad policy mandate by the end of 2022 a year earlier than it previously predicted.